-Barcode - The barcode on the plate used in the run.
+Barcode - The barcode on the plate used in the run (if your instrument is equipped with a barcode reader).

 Baseline - The center average height of the peak baseline, measured in RFUs.

 Chip ID - The ID number of the Chip used to run the plate.